NathanBaulch/EnphaseOpenAPI/python/monitoring/docs/apis/tags/SystemConfigurationsApi.md

 <a id="get_system_grid_status_settings"></a>
 > GetSystemGridStatusSettingsResponse get_system_grid_status_settings(system_id)

-Returns the current grid status settings of a system
+Returns the current grid status of a system.

-Returns the current grid status settings of a system.
+Returns the current grid status of a system.
+Please note that the status returned in the response is not real-time and is updated only after the IQ Gateway sends a new report to the Enphase cloud.

 ### Example